sashinpivotal/spring-boot-2022-09/README.md

 - (If we have time) Messaging with Kafka
   - slides: page 609-627 of Spring_Boot_Slides.pdf
   - demo: demo-kafka
   - lab: There is no lab in spring_boot_exercise_instructions.pdf

-- (If we have time) Spring security
-  - slides: page 374-401 of Spring_Boot_Slides.pdf
-  - demo: demo-spring-boot-security
-  - lab: There is no lab in spring_boot_exercise_instructions.pdf